hbctraining/publication_perfect/lessons/ggplot2_syntax.md

 ## Customizing the appearance of the data points on the plot

 Now that we have the required aesthetics, let's add some extras like color to the plot.
-We can **`color` the points on the plot based on the `pax6_threshold` column** within `aes()`, this column corresponds to the significant genes.
+We can **`color` the points (representing genes) on the plot based on the whether the genes are significant using the `pax6_threshold` column** by specifying it within the `aes()` function.
 You will notice that there are a default set of colors that will be used so we do not have to specify.
 We will explore later how to change the colors, as well as, incorporate pre-designed color palettes.
 Also, note that the legend has been plotted for us.

 ```r
 # Adding geom layer with additional aesthetics